“Dressing is a way of life” – Yves Saint Laurent

 It’ll hardly be surprising to learn that the prices tend to be higher in London where the cost of living in higher.
 Elsewhere there are fewer tutors but lower prices.
 Of course, online tutorials are cheaper than face-to-face tutorials or classes in a sewing group.

-The level of the class (beginner, intermediate, advanced), how much you know about sewing already, or what you want out of your courses can vary the price of your sewing classes.
+The level of the class (beginner, intermediate, advanced), how much you know about sewing already, or what you want out of your courses can vary the price of your sewing classes in Mumbai.

 My favourite workshops were the ones where I learn the basics of sewing, what all the words meant and the important equipment and materials you need.
 By the end, I was no longer a beginner.